 Usually, businesses start off with some form of self-service.
 When they start reaping the benefits, a logical next step is to start sharing knowledge through Knowledge Centered Service (KCS).
 After that, access to service departments becomes more and more seamless.
 To learn more, watch our video on Shift Left.

 Why do most organizations follow a similar path?
-It's a win-win situation for everyone involved.
+It’s a win-win situation for everyone involved.
 So what are those wins?
-These are what we see as the five core benefits of Shifting Left.
+These are the five core benefits of Shifting Left.

 1. Building stronger relationships with IT customers

 A definite by-product of being closer to your customer is a steady increase in the personal interactions with the the rest of the business.
 Customers will enjoy the way IT shares knowledge.
 They’ll appreciate your approachable attitude.
 As an extension, they will also feel more connected with the IT-department and more likely to engage with them, which promotes further conversation.

 2. Empowering IT users to solve their own issues

 Bringing solutions closer to the customer restores balance to the force.
 Till now, the scales have arguably been tipped out of IT’s favour.
 Customers use traditional ticket logging technologies to throw any issue at IT.
 Outsourcing some of these problems to the customers decreases IT workload and allows the customers to be the heroes in their own story.
 And they won’t have to wait in line for you to fix minor problems.

 Read more on putting your customer first in our Customer Centricity E-book.

 It doesn’t always have to be about the customer right?
 At the end of the day, the quality of your IT services highly depends on the attitude and motivation of the people delivering it.